Kuala Lumpur with Kids: A Curated Guide to Family-Friendly Experiences

-In April, my family and I needed to depart from the island.
-We were flying with a small three-year-old child, so we chose Malaysia due to affordable airfares and a short flight.
+In April, my family and I had to leave Bali.
+Since we were traveling with our three-year-old child, we chose Malaysia for its affordable airfares and short flight.

 https://depositphotos.com/